publishpress/PublishPress-Future/readme.txt

 == Changelog ==

+= [3.0.0] - UNRELEASED =

+* CHANGED: Post expiration queue migrated from WP Cron to Action Scheduler library from WooCommerce, #149;
+* CHANGED: Deprecate hook "publishpressfuture_expire" in favor of "publishpress_future/run_workflow".
+New hook has two arguments: postId and action, #149;

 = [2.9.2] - 28 Feb, 2023 =

 * FIXED: List of actions in the post type settings is not filtered by post types, #400;